hjwp/python3-secureconfig/README.rst

 although you'll get a SecureConfigException('bad data or no encryption key') if you try to parse a data structure (such as JSON) out of encrypted text.

-Finally, in secureconfig is a class called SecureString, which is a subclass of the string object.
-Its special function is to zero out the memory location of the string payload.
-This class has its own section and explanation at the bottom.

-SecureString must be considered HAZARDOUS MATERIALS and not implicitly trusted.
-See below for why.

 Installation and Requirements